yihui/yihui.org/content/en/2018-07-06-issue-zero.md

 ---
-title: Once in a Blue Moon, I Reached "Issue Zero" in a Github Repo
+title: Once in a Blue Moon, I Reached "Issue Zero" in a GitHub Repo
 subtitle: The new CRAN release of the rticles package
 date: '2018-07-06'
 slug: issue-zero
 ---

-"Inbox Zero" (no emails in the inbox) may never be possible to me again, but today I reached a goal of "Issue Zero" for the Github repo [rstudio/rticles](https://github.com/rstudio/rticles).
+"Inbox Zero" (no emails in the inbox) may never be possible to me again, but today I reached a goal of "Issue Zero" for the GitHub repo [rstudio/rticles](https://github.com/rstudio/rticles).
 I have to say this is so rare.
-In fact, it is the very first time I have been able to close _all_ issues in a Github repo.
+In fact, it is the very first time I have been able to close _all_ issues in a GitHub repo.

 ![no more rticles issues](https://user-images.githubusercontent.com/163582/42387508-1158fcbc-8108-11e8-8e09-7fe979ac1a13.png#border)